exakat/php-dictionary/dictionary/sql.ini.rst

 Simple Query Language is a database query language, use to access and update data in a a relational database management system (RDBMS).

-PHP supports several rdbms natively, such as : Mysql, Oracle, IBM db2, DBA, ODBC.
+PHP supports several RDBMS natively, such as : Mysql, Oracle, IBM db2, DBA, ODBC.
 PHP also offers a database abstraction layer, called PDO.

 .. code-block:: php